 Whilst the seafront is rightly considered the jewel in the town’s crown, it is in an area of deprivation including low household income, obesity, and poor health determinants.
 It is important to uplift this area to enhance the lives of our community and radically improve footfall and spend in order to grow the tourism economy.

-The seafront falls within the boundary of the recently announced London Road, Lowestoft High Street Heritage Action Zone (HSHAZ), this will provide a unique opportunity to enable the redevelopment of historic buildings and the creation of a cultural programme within this area.
+The seafront falls within the boundary of the London Road, Lowestoft High Street Heritage Action Zone (HSHAZ), which provides a unique opportunity to enable the redevelopment of historic buildings and the creation of a cultural programme within this area.

 Work is underway to transform the East Point Pavilion, a Victorian-style glass pavilion situated on Royal Plain, into a cultural and community space for the town.
 Once complete, the venue will be the perfect spot to enjoy the Easterly sea view whilst tasting delicious food from an assortment of independent street food traders, alongside barista coffee, craft beer, wine and cocktails from our house bar and café.
 Managed by the team behind First Light Festival, East Point Pavilion will also develop a trading space for small entrepreneurial ‘pop-up’ businesses, and curate a year-round cultural and community programme including live music, DJs and performances, artisan markets, community-led workshops, and seasonal and private hire events.